 In addition to energy considerations, check your home insurance policy to determine if you need a separate policy for your hot tub or pool.

-Pools not only cost a significant money to purchase and install, they may cost a lot of money in energy use.
+Pools not only cost a significant amount of money to purchase and install, but they may also cost a lot of money in energy use.
 The two biggest costs associated with pools are the pool heater and the pump to circulate water.
-If you’re preparing to install a pool or want to improve an existing one, consider an energy-efficient approach to save you money over time.
+If you’re preparing to install a pool or want to improve an existing one, consider these energy-saving tips:

 You will pay less in energy costs by not heating your pool; but if you choose to heat it, consider a heat pump or solar pool heater.
 Like home heat pumps, heat pump pool heaters use proven technology to transfer heat from one place to another.
 Although a higher initial cost, heat pump pool heaters may pay for themselves in energy savings over time.

 Solar pool heaters are another option.
 Depending upon the amount of sunlight your pool receives, a solar heater could be your most economical choice.
 In a typical system, the water circulates through a solar collector which heats the water before it returns back to the pool.